-Your support and contributions will enable us reach out to those hardly hit by the pandemic.
-Your generous donation will fund below one of our community cries.
+Your support and contributions will enable us to reach out to those hard hit by the pandemic.
+Your generous donation will fund below one of our community crisis areas in Ghana.

 Esenam Amedzo, is an 18 years old young woman from Adaklu in the Volta Region of Ghana.
 Ese, popularly called suffers from a benign tumour from birth.
 Due to her ill condition, she couldn’t pursue formal education and hardly go out or engage in any social activity due to discrimination and stigmatization.
 The only source of joy in her struggle, her grandmother and father died prematurely in the early days of her ordeal.
 Esenam lives her life daily praying and hoping change will come one day when she will follow her passion to evangelize.

 We met Esenam in 2016 during one of our community visits and instantly, we could identify her since her tumour has grown big and can be seen from afar.
 After having met the family, learning about the background and discussed the possibility to remedy her condition.

 Under our Health for All Programme (HAP) where we sponsor children who need specialist surgery but due to poverty, customs and traditional believes couldn’t.
 After careful examinations, tests and reviews, she had her first and second surgery in 2017 and 2018 respectively.
 She was scheduled to have her third surgery 2019 but due to medical reasons the surgery was postponed to 2020.

 But with the coming of Coronavirus, her surgeon who comes from United Kingdom to conduct her surgery is not able to due to international lockdown and protocols.